COVESA/cdsp/examples/knowledgelayer-hello-world/README.md

 ## Installation and Running

 1. Create `Remotive Labs` account
-2. Fill the [.env](.env) file with your Remotive Labs broker url and api key, you can see find them in the `Brokers` section
+2. Fill the [.env](.env) file with your Remotive Labs broker url and api key, you can see find them in the `Brokers` section.
+This credentials will be used by the `RemotiveLabs Bridge` script to access the VSS data and send it to `Information Layer Server`.
 3. Select `Night drive to Luftkastellet` in the `recordings`section, open the tab `Files` and drag and drop the zip file `examples/shared-config/remotive-labs/config_vss_aggressive_driving.zip` in the `Signal Transformations` section.
 4. Navigate to `Playback` tab and select `config_vss_aggressive_driving` as `signal transformation` and press the `Play` button.
 5. If the recording starts playing, stop it for now.